What Is Aftercare?

 The four dimensions for lifelong recovery support our belief in caring for the whole person.
-As you engage with your support team, you build the emotional intelligence necessary to care for your body, mind, and spirit.
-With emotional intelligence, you can find more meaning and joy in yourself and the community of love and support you create with other women, your family, and your friends.
+As our women engage with their support team, they build the emotional intelligence necessary to care for themselves in body, mind, and spirit.

-Every aspect of our work at Grace Recovery TX and Emerge Recovery TX is designed to guide you toward long-term recovery.
+Every aspect of our work at Grace Recovery TX and Emerge Recovery TX is designed to guide each woman toward long-term recovery.

-At Grace Recovery TX, you will work with your:
+At Grace Recovery TX, clients will work with:

 - Case manager